Jeromeschmidt/Deep_RL_bot_spring_intensive/README.md

 ## Description

-**My goal of this intensive is to learn more about deep reinforcement learning or deep learning inn general.
-I feel a good way to do this is to build a deep learning bot to play a game such as tik-tak-toe using Mini-max tree search.
+**My goal of this intensive is to learn more about Minimax and game playing algorithms general.
+I feel a good way to do this is to build a bot to play a game such as tik-tak-toe using the Minimax algorithm and alpha-beta tuning.
 After that if there is still time left in the intensive I would like to use the bot on a different game like connect 4.**

-**Alternative to having project live: Write a Medium article about my project and learning experience.**

 ## Challenges I Anticipate

-**Since I am relatively new to deep reinforcement learning, I will have to learn things as I go.**
+**Since I am relatively new to game playing bots, I will have to learn things as I go.**

 ## Skateboard
-**Write a tik-tak-toe game that can be played by 2 players.**
+**Write a tik-tak-toe game that can be played by 2 players in the terminal.**

 ## Bike
-**Build deep reinforcement learning bot to play tik-tak-toe.**
+**Build vanilla Minimax bot to play tik-tak-toe against a real user.**

 ## Car
-**Have bot play connect 4 instead of tik-tak-toe.**
+**Have bot play connect 4 instead of tik-tak-toe with minimax that includes alpha-beta pruning.**
+***Possible addition: Limit depth of search***

 ## Personal Achievement Goals:

-1. Become more familiar with deep reinforcement learning
+1. Become more familiar with game playing bots
-1. Build a good project for my portfolio
+2. Build a good project for my portfolio

 ## Wireframes